 Remove all the blanks and sort the input dataset.
-If inplace is non-zero this will happen on the input dataset (and the output dataset will be the input dataset).
-However, if inplace is zero, this function will allocate a new copy of the dataset that is sorted and has no blank values.
+If inplace is non-zero this will happen on the input dataset (in the allocated space of the input dataset).
+However, if inplace is zero, this function will allocate a new copy of the dataset and work on that.
+Therefore if inplace==0, the input dataset will be modified.